 In April of 2019, my family and I moved to Budapest, Hungary, where we first met in 2001.
 I accepted a full-time position teaching Social Studies (History, Geography, and Global Perspectives) at the International School of Budapest, where we focus heavily on preparing students for an increasingly unpredictable and climate-changed world, through special emphasis on the 'soft skills' of critical thinking and creative problem solving.

 When not teaching and writing, I am playing trombone, wooden folk flutes, and the zurna.
-In addition to musical pursuits, I have begun to enter the world of podcasting with my new show Burnt Out in Budapest.
+In addition to musical pursuits, I have begun to enter the world of podcasting.